FateEvent/Born2BeRoot/eval.md

 Restoring a snapshot consists of discarding or disregarding all overlay layers that are added after that snapshot, and directing all new changes to a new overlay.

+A clone, on the other hand, creates a copy of the running machine.
+It is used to recreate a machine which is configured as the previous one, of which it is a sort of child.
+The IP address will be therefore slightly different, since there can't be two machines sharing the same IP address.

-### What is AppArmor?
+### What is the difference between AppArmor and SELinux?

 AppArmor ("Application Armor") is a Linux kernel security module that allows the system administrator to restrict programs' capabilities with tailor-made, per-program profiles.
 Profiles can allow capabilities like network access, raw socket access, and the permission to read, write, or execute files on matching paths.
 It's what is called mandatory access control (MAC), a type of access control by which the operating system or database constrains the ability of a subject, a process, for example, to access or generally perform some sort of operation on an object, a file, a directory, a TCP/UDP port, etc. Subjects and objects each have a set of security attributes.
 Whenever a subject tries to accede to an object, their attributes are examined.
 It exists, however, two ways in which profiles may work, a "complaint mode" and an "enforce mode".
 In the last case, the processes are restrained from performing restricted tasks, while in the first one, AppArmor allows applications to do these tasks, but creates a registry entry to display the complaint.
 AppArmor is partly offered as an alternative to SELinux, which critics consider difficult for administrators to set up and maintain.
 Unlike SELinux, which is based on applying labels to files, AppArmor works with file paths.

-### What is SELinux?

 SELinux (Security-Enhanced Linux) is a security architecture for Linux systems that allows administrators to better control access to the system.
 This architecture was originally designed by the NSA, the national security agency of the United States, as a series of fixes for the Linux kernel based on the LSM (Linux Security Modules) framework.

+While AppArmor uses path based control, making the system transparent, SELinux' rule sets are complex, but they enable more control over the isolation of processes.
+It is, however, very difficult to independently verify how these rules are applied.

 ### What is the difference between Apt and Aptitude?

-In Debian-based OS distributions, the default package manager is dpkg.
+In Debian-based OS distributions, the default package manager is dpkg (Debian package).
 This tool allows us to install, remove and manage programs on our operating system.
 However, in most cases, these programs come with a list of dependencies that must be installed for the main program to function properly, and we have to install them manually.
 However, APT (Advanced Package Tool) may install all the necessary dependencies when installing a program.
 A single command thus allows us to install a software and all its packages.
 In case we wanted to use a graphical interface, however, we would have to use Aptitude, the text-based front-end for the APT package management system.
 It allows the user to view the list of packages and to perform package management tasks such as installing, upgrading, and removing packages either from a visual interface or from the command-line.
+It is a high-level package manager, contrarily to Apt, which is a low-level one, so commands are more automatized.
+For example, Aptitude handles more stuff than apt, including functionalities of apt-mark and apt-cache like searching for a package in a list of installed packages, marking a package to be automatically or manually installed, holding a package making it unavailable for up-gradation and so on.

 ### What's SSH?

 SSH or Secure Shell is a remote administration protocol that allows users to control and modify their servers over the Internet thanks to an authentication mechanism.
 It provides a mechanism to authenticate a user remotely, transfer data from a client to a host, and return a response to the request made by the client.
 SSH was created as an alternative to Telnet, which does not encrypt the transmissions.
 SSH, on the contrary, makes sure that all communications are encrypted.
 To connect to a Linux terminal from a MacOS terminal via an SSH connection type:

-`ssh {username}@{IP_host} -p {port}`
+    ssh {username}@{IP_host} -p {port}

 SSH uses three techniques to encrypt: